 Social media “shareability” became a priority in hopes of getting shares and starting to appeal to a younger tribe.

 Retailers also tried to take advantage of the increasing number of customers using mobile devices while shopping.
 Stores began tracking and targeting customer foot traffic through their WiFi connected mobile devices, beacons, and Bluetooth to collect data and send targeted marketing.

 But were these the initiatives that customers wanted from their store experience?
 For example, Deloitte found that retailers were overemphasizing features like store location and in-store wayfinding, which were more frequently utilized by “one and done” customers as opposed to those likely to become loyal.

 Long story short, we’ve all seen the numbers since 2014 – brick and mortar, especially in the US and UK, has made headlines, and not usually in a good way.
 While not all the bad news can be attributed to one factor, it’s true that many who weren’t fast enough to move from product providers to experience curators have suffered the consequences.

 2019 – Fewer items, but a better experience

 Today, 61% of retailers continue to rank physical retail as their most important sales channel, with three quarters saying that stores are their biggest revenue contributors.

 Why?
 Because stores haven’t died.

-Successful retailers have repurposed stores to give shoppers experiences that compliment or enhance their online journey, or just aren’t possible elsewhere.
+Successful retailers have repurposed stores to give shoppers experiences that compliment or enhance their online journey, or just aren’t possible elsewhere, and the importance of this enhanced experience continues to grow.
 Forrester Consulting found that businesses that invest in in-store customer experience have a 1.6 to 1.9 times higher YoY growth in retention, repeat purchases, average ticket amount, and customer lifetime value than those that don’t.